 1. Is Bachelor of Medicine and Bachelor of Surgery the same?

-Both Bachelor of Medicine and Bachelor of Surgery together constitute MBBS, which is a 5.5-year bachelor’s degree that is the primary step towards becoming a doctor.
+The Bachelor of Medicine and Bachelor of Surgery (MBBS) is a 5.5-year bachelor’s degree that is the primary step towards becoming a doctor.

 2. Which is better, MBBS or MD?